 I have a printable meal planner that I refer to when I’m sitting down to plan my meals, using all the food groups.

-Start your meal planning with the protein
+Start your MyPlate Meal Plan with protein

 I will always start my decision about what to plan for dinner with the protein first.
 This generally makes it easier to choose the side dishes.
 I’ll pick proteins based on what is on sale for the week, or what I have in my freezer.
 So, If I want to use ground beef, I’ll start there.